GoogleCloudPlatform/kube-jenkins-imager/README.md

         $ base64 -i dhparam.pem
         ```

-    *  Add the encoded value to `ssl_secrets.json`.
-A complete `ssl_secrets.json` would resemble:
+    *  Add the encoded value to `ssl_secrets.yaml`.
+A complete `ssl_secrets.yaml` would resemble:

-        ```javascript
-         {
-          "apiVersion": "v1beta3",
-          "kind": "Secret",
-          "metadata": {
-            "name": "ssl-proxy-secret",
-            "namespace": "default"
-          },
-          "data": {
-            "htpasswd": "amVua2luczokYXByMSRDaW9MaWhUOSRzZEh3dGRDLlFaRjdPUTRzQ1BoaEgwCg==",
-            "proxycert": "LS0tLS1CRUdJTiBDRVJU...",
-            "proxykey": "LS0tLS1CRUdJTiBDRVJU...",
-            "dhparam": "LS0tLS1CRUdJTiBESCBQQVJBTUVU..."
-          }
-        }
+        ```yaml
+        ---
+        apiVersion: v1beta3
+        kind: Secret
+        metadata:
+          name: ssl-proxy-secret
+          namespace: default
+        data:
+          htpasswd: amVua2luczokYXByMSRDaW9MaWhUOSRzZEh3dGRDLlFaRjdPUTRzQ1BoaEgwCg==
+          proxycert: 'LS0tLS1CRUdJTiBDRVJU...'
+          proxykey: 'LS0tLS1CRUdJTiBDRVJU...'
+          dhparam: 'LS0tLS1CRUdJTiBDRVJU...'
         ```

-    * Finally, modify modify `ssl_proxy.json` and change the `ENABLE_SSL` value to `true`:
+    * Finally, modify modify `ssl_proxy.yaml` and change the `ENABLE_SSL` value to `true`:

-        ```shell
-        ...
-        {
-          "name": "ENABLE_SSL",
-          "value": "true"
-        },
-        ...
+        ```yaml
+        ---
+        #...
+        - name: ENABLE_SSL
+          value: 'true'
+        #...
         ```

 <a name="customize-password"></a>
-1. **Optional, but very strongly encouraged:** To customize the basic access authentication credentials used to access the Jenkins UI, use `htpasswd` piped through `base64` to create a new credential, then paste the output into the correct location in `ssl_secrets.json`:
+1. **Optional, but very strongly encouraged:** To customize the basic access authentication credentials used to access the Jenkins UI, use `htpasswd` piped through `base64` to create a new credential, then paste the output into the correct location in `ssl_secrets.yaml`:

     ```shell
     $ htpasswd -nb USERNAME PASSWORD | base64
     ```

-    Alternatively, you can base64-encode an existing `.htpasswd` file and add it to `ssl_secrets.json`
+  Alternatively, you can base64-encode an existing `.htpasswd` file and add it to `ssl_secrets.yaml`

 1. From a terminal in the directory you cloned or unzipped, run: